semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 # Original datasets sources

-All original datasets can be found on the internet, but they are also uploaded in the [original_datasets directory](original_datasets).
+All original datasets can be found online, but they are also uploaded in the [original_datasets directory](original_datasets).
 For example, the following links can be used for download:

 * [Fullpate (Pate and Snips)](https://zenodo.org/records/3697930#.ZBwzbi00hQI):